Escape from Alcatraz (film): Plot

 On January 18, 1960, Frank Lee Morris, a burglar and escape artist, is transferred to the maximum security prison on Alcatraz Island.
 In the dining hall, Morris makes the acquaintance of the eccentric Litmus, who is fond of desserts.
 Morris is sent to meet the prison's warden, who curtly informs him, "no one has ever escaped from Alcatraz and no one ever will".
-The warden fails to notice Morris stealing a nail clipper from his desk.
+The warden fails to notice Morris steal a nail clipper from his desk.

 Morris also makes acquaintances with English, a black inmate serving two life sentences for killing two white men in self-defense, and the elderly Doc, who paints portraits and once grew chrysanthemums at Alcatraz; Doc's portraits contain chrysanthemums as a symbol of human spirit and freedom.
-Morris also makes an enemy of Wolf, a rapist whom he beats in the showers when he tries to harass him and later attacks him in the prison yard with a knife; both men are subsequently imprisoned in isolation in the hole.
+Morris also makes an enemy of Wolf, a rapist whom he beats in the showers when he tries to harass him.
+Wolf later attacks him in the prison yard with a knife; both men are subsequently imprisoned in solitary confinement.
 Morris is later released.

 As Morris comes to know inmate Charley Butts, his new cellmate, the warden discovers that Doc has painted a portrait of him, as well as other guards.
 The guards' paintings are flattering, recognizing their humanity, but the warden's painting, which has been kept out of view, captures what Doc sees as the ugliness of his cruel nature.
 Enraged, the warden strips Doc of his privileges.
 A saddened Doc, in the prison workshop, cuts off his fingers with a hatchet and is led away.
 Morris finds that Doc gave a gift of one of the blossom heads in his pocket.

 After Morris finds that bank-robbing brothers John and Clarence Anglin, old friends from another prison sentence, are at Alcatraz, Morris notices that the concrete around the grille in his cell is weak and can be chipped away; he masterminds an escape plan, with Butts and the Anglins, to build dummy heads and construct a raft to head to Angel Island.
 Over the next months, Morris, the Anglins, and Butts dig through the walls of their cells with spoons (having soldered them with heat to form makeshift shovels), fashion dummies out of papier-mâché and human hair to plant in their beds and construct a raft from raincoats.

-After they plan to leave the night of Tuesday, June 12, 1962, Morris places the chrysanthemum in the dining hall in honor of Doc, but the Warden stops by and crushes it, causing a provoked Litmus to suffer a fatal heart attack; the warden taunts Morris that "some men are destined never to leave Alcatraz alive".
+After they plan to leave the night of Tuesday, June 12, 1962, Morris places the chrysanthemum in the dining hall in honor of Doc, but the Warden stops by and crushes it, causing a provoked Litmus to suffer a fatal heart attack; the warden taunts Morris that "some men are destined never to leave Alcatraz…alive".
 Morris shares a farewell handshake with English.
 Although a search of Morris' cell turns up nothing during a routine contraband search, the suspicious warden suggests for him to be transferred to a different cell on the morning of June 12.